Authentication

 Advanced

-A U2F/ FIDO2 security key is a USB (or NFC) device that you insert while logging in to an online service, in to verify your identity, instead of entering a OTP from your authenticator.
+A U2F/FIDO2 security key is a USB (or NFC) device that you insert while logging in to an online service to verify your identity instead of entering a OTP from your authenticator.
 SoloKey and NitroKey are examples of such keys.
-They bring with them several security benefits, since the browser communicates directly with the device and cannot be fooled as to which host is requesting authentication, because the TLS certificate is checked.
+They bring with them several security benefits.
+Since the browser communicates directly with the device, it cannot be fooled as to which host is requesting authentication because the TLS certificate is checked.
 This post is a good explanation of the security of using FIDO U2F tokens.
-Of course it is important to store the physical key somewhere safe, or keep it on your person.
-Some online accounts allow for several methods of 2FA to be enabled
+Of course, it is important to store the physical key somewhere safe or keep it on your person.
+Some online accounts allow for several methods of 2FA to be enabled.

 Advanced